AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - Index must be a valid, existing expense index (as shown in `list-expense`).
 - All other validation rules are the same as for `add-expense`.
+- Entering a future date triggers the same `Date cannot be in the future.` error as the add command.
 - If the modification causes the category budget to be exceeded, a warning is shown.

 ### Modifying an income: `modify-income`